yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/window_functions/analyzing-a-normal-distribution/bucket-allocation.md

 title: Bucket allocation scheme
 linkTitle: Bucket allocation scheme
 headerTitle: The bucket allocation scheme
-description: Part of the code kit for the "Analyzing a normal distribution" section within the YSQL window fucntions documentation.
+description: The bucket allocation scheme.
+Part of the code kit for the "Analyzing a normal distribution" section within the YSQL window functions documentation.
 menu:
   latest:
     identifier: bucket-allocation